Objects

 Performance and public reactions

 Many tourists visit the monument every day and there are activities and actions around it.
 It stimulates the wish of giving the mermaid the attention she did not get in the story, as a symbolic compensation.
-There are also anonymous acts of aggression and destruction against the statue.
+There are also anonymous acts of aggression and destruction against the statue (see examples).
 Feminist groups protest against the offer of a voyeuristic view on a naked woman in this exposed location, this is also done by conservative circles in a prudish mentality.
 The statue also provoked campaigns of environmentalists who added her slogans demanding protection of other creatures being under control of human power like the whales for example.

 An independent queen in Premodern Times: Melusine